scipy/scipy-cookbook/README.md

 - Remove obviously useless (e.g. empty) files.

+- Obviously outdated content should get a short notice on top, with a date of the last update on http://wiki.scipy.org/

 - If some entry is too incomplete to fix (e.g. math formulas), look at the source version at http://wiki.scipy.org/Cookbook/